litecoinfinance/electrumxltfn/docs/environment.rst

 Environment Variables
 =====================

-ElectrumX takes no command line arguments, instead its behaviour is controlled by environment variables.
+ElectrumXLTFN takes no command line arguments, instead its behaviour is controlled by environment variables.
 Only a few are required to be given, the rest will have sensible defaults if not specified.
 Many of the defaults around resource usage are conservative; I encourage you to review them.